I Noah Guy…

 No Mother’s Day

-At New Year’s we all raise a glass
+At New Year’s, many raise a glass

 Bemused by how the months soon pass